Intermediate-mass fragments from fission and multifragmentation in the spallation of 136Xe: Discussion

 Then, we compare to the scission-point model of Wilkins et al., which was already used to describe similar data~\cite{Ricciardi06}.
 The model deduces the total kinetic energy from an empirical liquid-drop description, based on the parametrisation of Refs.~\cite{Wilkins76, Bockstiegel97}.
 The underlying picture of the model, which is the fission of a deformed system through the formation of a neck, is appropriate to describe the symmetric split of heavy fissioning systems, but is not sufficiently justified when the formation of intermediate-mass fragments is described.
 This second calculation may be regarded as a lower limit.
 As a third option, we deduce the boost from the nuclear potential which the light fragment and its heavy partner would explore in a fusion reaction, according to the empirical model of Bass~\cite{Bass79, Bass80}: within this more appropriate description, the Coulomb repulsion acts on non-deformed fission fragments and results in the largest boost, compared to the first two prescriptions.
 For the extreme case of a fissioning $^{136}$Xe, while isotopes from nitrogen to neon are well described both by the fission systematics and the Bass potential, the heavier isotopes from sodium to silicon could be compatible with a lighter fissioning system, according to the same two prescriptions, or still with the split of $^{136}$Xe within the scission-point model of Wilkins et al. The large increase of the boost $v_{\mathrm{rms}}$ for decreasing element numbers in the region from lithium to carbon, is not even described by the Bass potential.
 This phenomenology is rather general: the same conclusion was presented for the analysis of the system $^{56}$Fe$_{(1\,A\,\textrm{GeV})}+p$~\cite{Napolitani04} and a similar tendency was found for the fission fragments in the system $^{238}$U$_{(1\,A\,\textrm{GeV})}+p$~\cite{Ricciardi06}.

 Even the simultaneous emission of a third light fragment or particle would not deform the shape of the Coulomb-hole component sensibly.
 The large value of the Coulomb boost $v_{\mathrm{rms}}$ may manifest the presence of some additional contribution to the total kinetic energy.

-To give a more general description, we relate the Coulomb-hole mode to events with low fragment multiplicity and large mass asymmetry $(A_1 - A_2)(A_1 + A_2)$, where $A_1$ is the mass number of the heaviest fragment and $A_2$ indicates the second heaviest fragment, the one the velocity spectrum belongs to.
+As a general conclusion of this section, we relate the Coulomb-hole mode to events with low fragment multiplicity and large mass asymmetry $(A_1 - A_2)(A_1 + A_2)$, where $A_1$ is the mass number of the heaviest fragment and $A_2$ indicates the second heaviest fragment, the one the velocity spectrum belongs to.
 The large width of the backward and forward peaks $\langle\sigma_{\| \textrm{peak}}^\beam\rangle$, plotted in fig.~\ref{fig10} for $A\le 30$, is compatible with a large number of decay paths all ending in the production of the observed nuclide; these decay paths account for several different breakup configurations and different quantities of particles which, depending on the excitation energy of the system, can be evaporated before and after the breakup.